heroku/react-refetch/README.md

 }))(Profile)
 ```

-When refreshing, the `PromiseState` will be the same as a the previous `fulfilled` state, but with the `refreshing` attribute set.
-That is, `pending` will remain unset and the existing `value` will be left in tact.
+When refreshing, the `PromiseState` will be the same as the previous `fulfilled` state, but with the `refreshing` attribute set.
+That is, `pending` will remain unset and the existing `value` will be left intact.
 When the refresh completes, `refreshing` will be unset and the `value` will be updated with the latest data.
 If the refresh is rejected, the `PromiseState` will move into a `rejected` and not attempt to refresh again.

 ## Fetch Functions